One-Loop Quantum Effects in Carroll Scalars: Perturbative quantization

-For the loop diagrams, the coincident contact terms render a factor of $\delta^3(0)$ as in the case of the 2-point function and we regularize it by our splitting prescription by replacing it by $1/a^3$.
+The vertex, on the other hand, contributes a factor of $-i \lambda$ as usual.
+For the loop diagrams, the coincident contact terms render a factor of $\delta^3(0)$ as in the case of the two-point function, and we regularize it by our splitting prescription by replacing it with $1/a^3$.
 That is the only source of singularity, as obviously there is no UV divergence appearing from the loop integrals.
-For instance in the `s-channel', ie. the second diagram in the figure \ref{phi4_feyn}, the loop integral is:
+For instance in the `s-channel', i.e. the second diagram in the Fig. \ref{phi4_feyn}, the loop integral is